tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 structure available for the server, it SHOULD send a GREASE {{?RFC8701}}
 "encrypted_client_hello" extension as follows:

-- Set the "suite" field  to a supported HpkeCipherSuite.
+- Set the "suite" field  to a supported ECHCipherSuite.
 The selection SHOULD vary to exercise all supported configurations, but MAY be held constant for successive connections to the same server in the same session.